SimonCropp/Argon/docs/SerializationSettings.md

  * DatesInJSON
  * ConvertingJSONandXML
  * CustomCreationConverter
- * `Argon.Converters.StringEnumConverter`
+ * `Argon.StringEnumConverter`

 ## ContractResolver

 Internally for every .NET type the JsonSerializer will create a contract of how the type should be serialized and deserialized, based on type metadata and attributes applied to the class.
-Specifying a custom `Argon.Serialization.IContractResolver` allows the creation of contracts to be customized.
+Specifying a custom `Argon.IContractResolver` allows the creation of contracts to be customized.

 See also: [ContractResolver]

 ## TraceWriter

-The Json.NET serializer supports logging and debugging using the `Argon.Serialization.ITraceWriter` interface.
+The Json.NET serializer supports logging and debugging using the `Argon.ITraceWriter` interface.
 By assigning a trace writer you can debug what happens inside the Json.NET serializer when serializing and deserializing JSON.

 Read more about TraceWriters here: [SerializationTracing]